open-AIMS/ADRIA_matlab/docs/sampling_process.md

 - `raw_lower_bound` ('raw' min/max of option values indicating their original ADRIA value ranges)
 - `raw_upper_bound`

-[TODO: Description of each entry - could be useful if tooltips are to be incorporated into UIs]
+[TODO: Include description of each entry in the table - could be useful if tooltips are to be incorporated into UIs]

 ```matlab
 >> interv_opts = interventionDetails()